Diana's Tree

 Diana's Tree (Arbor Diana or Dianae), also known as the Philosopher's Tree (Arbor Philosophorum), was considered a precursor to the philosopher's stone and resembled coral in regards to its structure.
-It is a dendritic amalgam of crystallized silver, obtained from mercury in a solution of silver nitrate; so-called by the alchemists, among whom "Diana" stood for silver.
+It is a dendritic amalgam of crystallized silver, obtained from mercury in a solution of silver nitrate; so-called by the alchemists, among whom Diana, goddess of the moon, stood for silver, planetary metal of the moon.
 The arborescence of this amalgam, which even included fruit-like forms on its branches, led pre-modern chemical philosophers to theorize the existence of life in the kingdom of minerals.

 As an alchemical product

 Alchemy was a series of practices that combined philosophical, magical, and chemical experimentation.
 One goal of European alchemists was to create what was known as the Philosopher’s Stone, a substance that when heated and combined with a non precious metal like copper or iron (known as the “base”) would turn into gold.
 Although now considered a pseudoscience, the practice of alchemy has contributed experimental techniques to the chemistry world such as the process of distillation and sublimation.
 The Tree of Diana was thought to be a precursor to the Philosopher's Stone: experiments involving the Tree aimed to turn non precious metals into precious metals like gold or silver, similar to the Stone.

 In pre-modern chemistry, the various methods for procuring Diana's Tree were exceedingly time-consuming; for example, the following process, originally described by Nicolas Lemery, required forty days to see results:

 Giambattista della Porta in the 16th century described it this way:

 The quickest method, as described by German natural philosopher Wilhelm Homberg (1652–1715), took about a quarter of an hour, and is described as follows:

 The form of this metallic tree may be varied as desired.
 The stronger the user makes the first described water, the thicker the tree will be with branches, and sooner formed.
 Homberg also described how numerous other kinds of trees may be produced by crystallization and "digestion".